- Keep brainstorming sessions productive by diversifying your team and documenting every idea.

 Study why it performed well.
 What format was it?
 Did it contain actionable advice, statistics, inside intel, videos or graphics?
 Did it get more shares, links, organic traffic or all of the above.
 Learn why it did well and replicate it 10X better.

-Deconstruct viral content
+Deconstruct viral content ideas

 Just because something went viral in the past doesn’t mean it was a one-and-done scenario.
 In fact, if it went viral before, it’s likely to go viral again.
 Recreate that content with a fresh, updated twist and see what kind of traffic it can bring.
 But closely examine the triggers that made it perform so well.
 If you’re familiar with chaos theory, then you’ll know a small change can drastically alter the outcome.